improve-ai/tracker-trainer/README.md

 }
 ```

-Rewards are credited to the most recent decision made by the model. *which* will make the decision that provides the highest expected reward.
-When the rewards are business metrics, such as revenue or user retention, the decisions will optimize to automatically improve those metrics over time.
+Rewards are credited to the most recent decision made by the model and are also tracked with the Improve AI Gym via the *trackURL*.
+During the next model training, the rewards will be joined with their associated decisions and the model will be trained to make decisions that provide the highest expected rewards.

-*That's like A/B testing on steroids.*

 # Algorithm